 Fanny and Frankie have lived in the same two-flat in Chicago on Sunnyside for over forty years.
 In the last few years, however, they have begun to decline, so Maggie moved into the upstairs apartment to be closer to help them.
 Elizabeth has long complained about her mother living there, saying that she is a slave to her parents and that she does “everything for them.”
 What makes it even worse, Elizabeth says, is that her mother is “emotionally dead” to Fanny because of all the abuse she’s taken from her over the years.
 Elizabeth has been trying to get her mother to put Fanny and Frankie in a nursing home for years, but Maggie refuses to.
 Elizabeth feels that her grandmother’s health in particular has greatly deteriorated, though it is hard to tell because Fanny “fakes it so much.”
 Fanny’s abuse of Frankie has increased over time as well, including a resurrection of the Bubbles story, all of which has been hard for him to deal with on top of his own health problems.

 Recently Fanny was hospitalized because of three minor amputations she had to have due to diabetic complications.
 It was after these hospitalizations that the discharge staff was finally able to convince Maggie to put Fanny in a home where she could get the proper care.
 Maggie admitted that she can no longer cope with the situation and agreed, though she is still having a lot of guilt.

 As predicted, Fanny’s transition to the facility has not been smooth.
-She seems lethargic and disoriented at times, yet at others times, she is agitated and constantly calls out for a nurse.
-Maggie doesn’t visit often as it seems to make Fanny combative, so Elizabeth is trying her best to do so, though she finds it hard to have patience with her stubborn grandmother.
+She seems lethargic and disoriented much of the time, but can also be agitated and constantly calling out for a nurse.
+Maggie doesn’t visit often, as it seems to make Fanny combative, so Elizabeth is trying her best to go instead, though she finds it hard to have patience with her stubborn grandmother.

 (Originally written: August 1996)